 Change the font size using the TinyMCE plugin

-Before I get to the plugin, I want to point out a mistake that most people make, which is to use the Headings feature to write content/paragraphs.
+Before I get to the plugin, I want to point out a mistake that some people make, which is to use the Headings feature to write content/paragraphs.

 Now, back to our plugin.